-Finally, I would like to take this opportunity to thank the Company's loyal shareholders and key stakeholders for their ongoing support in contributing towards delivering success, with the ultimate aim of making a major discovery.
-I would also like to thank my fellow directors, technical and operations teams on the ground for their tremendous efforts during what has been a very exciting and rewarding year.
+Lastly, I would like to express my gratitude to the Company's loyal shareholders and key stakeholders for their ongoing support.
+Their contributions drive our success and our ultimate goal of making a major discovery.
+I would also like to thank my fellow directors, technical staff, and operations teams for their exceptional efforts during this exciting and rewarding year.